FOR IMMEDIATE RELEASE (5/14/17)

 Juneteenth is now recognized as a state holiday or state holiday observance in 45 states.
 In 2003, the District of Columbia passed legislation to recognize Juneteenth as a district holiday observance.

-In 2014 and 2015, the U.S. Senate unanimously passed S.J.R. recognizing the "19th of June" as Juneteenth Independence Day in America.
+In 2014 - 2016, the U.S. Senate has unanimously passed legislation recognizing the "19th of June" as Juneteenth Independence Day in America.

 "The U.S. Capitol and the White House were built through the uncompensated labor of the ancestors of Americans of African descent during the tyranny of enslavement," states Dr. Myers.
 "The leaders of the 'Modern Juneteenth Movement' will continue to honor their contributions in building key American institutions during the annual observance of Juneteenth in the nation's capitol."